-In the heart of Sleepy Hollow, at 1317 Butterfield Road, you will find our Community Center Clubhouse and Pool.
-For more than 60 years, these treasured facilities have been the scene of many events and gatherings that make Sleepy Hollow the friendly, fun-loving place we call home, including the July 4th parade and all day festivities and summer evening poolside socials for all ages.
+In the heart of Sleepy Hollow, at 1317 Butterfield Road, is our Community Center Clubhouse and Pool.
+For more than 60 years, these treasured facilities have been the scene of countless events and gatherings that make Sleepy Hollow the friendly, fun-loving place we call home.
+Recall, for example, the annual July 4th festivities, championship Swim Team competition and summer evening poolside socials for all ages.

-Our first articles of incorporation provided for the construction, care, and improvement of facilities to build community and help our community play and work.
-Construction of the Sleepy Hollow clubhouse and pool began in 1950 and was completed in 1956, with the contributions and volunteer labor of the men, women, and children of Sleepy hollow.
+The SHHA Articles of Incorporation provided for the construction, care, and improvement of facilities to build community and help our community play and work.
+Construction of the Sleepy Hollow clubhouse and pool began in 1950 and was completed in 1956, with the generous contributions and volunteer labor by the men, women, and children of Sleepy Hollow.
 Featured in a Sunset Magazine article of November 1956, the SHHA clubhouse became a model for other Bay Area communities.
 View the Sunset Magazine article.

-The full spirit and cooperation of the homeowners almost forty years later became the inspiration for the remodeling and renovations of the clubhouse in 1985.
+The full spirit and cooperation of the homeowners of the 1950’s became the inspiration for the remodeling and renovations of the clubhouse in 1985.
 Today the clubhouse and its huge beamed hall and grand old fire place are the keeper of over 65 years of shared laughs and loves, joys and jigs, toils and tributes, and dozens of bins of well-used decorations from celebrations and competitions past.

 Almost forty years since the last “reboot,” we are once again rallying to the care and improvement of this treasure.
 Construction begins in April 2019 to build a new Community Center, a value to current and future Sleepy Hollow families, continuing the traditions of community gatherings, and adding to the activities and events of interest to residents.